Unbeaten Path Tours to Stornetta National Monument – A Must Do!

 Without Margaret’s guidance I know I would have missed such treasures as viewing and feeling a newly developing blowhole (the first step towards a sinkhole which later will develop into a sea stack).

-She then showed me examples others that were progressing towards what would inevitably be the addition of new sea stacks as the land around them naturally crumbles away.
+She then showed me examples of others progressing towards what would inevitably be the addition of new sea stacks as the land around them naturally crumbles away.

 When you come to stay at Abalone Bay be sure you include one or more of the many Unbeaten Path Hiking Tours in your vacation agenda!
 And if you select the Stornetta Tour, be sure to include time for lunch later at the Lighthouse Pointe Resort, located at the turnoff to the Land Monument.